edlund/scrapyard/README.md

-# Scrapyard - A collection of things
+# Scrapyard - Bits and pieces of this and that

 This is where tests, examples and tutorials come to die, or if they are lucky, to spend some time in limbo before they are recycled and put to